CHAKOUNTE/projet_tp_info316/README.md

 # projet_tp_info316
-Source2onto: a platform for knowledge extraction for data sources
+Source2onto: a platform for knowledge extraction from data sources